 (Semester After Passing QP1)

 The Dissertation Proposal

-After passing the Second Examination, the functions of the student’s Second Examination Committee ceases.
-If the student has fulfilled all other requirements for advancement to candidacy, a dissertation supervisor/Chair, is selected by the student in consultation with his/her mentor and/or the Executive Officer.
+Upon fulfillment of requirements for advancement to candidacy (completion of 60 credit requirement, First and Second Exam pass, two foreign language requirement) a dissertation supervisor/Chair is selected by the student in consultation with his/her advisor and/or the Executive Officer.
 A Dissertation Committee is then also selected (see below).
 The student now prepares a dissertation research proposal in close consultation with the members of the Dissertation Committee.
 This process constitutes part of the student's professional training in how to write realistic research proposals and should be so viewed by the committee members and by the student.

-No later than one semester after passing the Second Examination, a meeting of the student and the members of the Dissertation Committee shall be scheduled to discuss the final version of the dissertation proposal with the student and with one another and to decide whether to accept the proposal.
+No later than one semester after passing the Second Examination, a meeting of the student and the members of the Dissertation Committee shall be scheduled to discuss the final version of the dissertation proposal (see responsibility of Committee below) with the student and with one another and to decide whether to accept the proposal.
 The members should each be given a copy of the final version of the dissertation proposal at least 30 days before the date of the meeting.
-If the members cannot accept the proposal, they shall indicate what further action needs to be taken.
+If the members cannot accept the proposal, they shall indicate what further action need to be taken.
 The dissertation supervisor shall inform the Executive Officer and the Assistant Program Officer if the student's proposal has been accepted.

 The Dissertation Committee and Dissertation Supervision

 It is the responsibility of the members of the Dissertation Committee to provide guidance and input regarding the conduct of the dissertation research and writing.
 The Committee also must approve the suitability of the student's dissertation for the Third or Final Examination (the oral defense) and ordinarily acts as the Examining Committee therein.